 - Prof. Rafik Mohamed, Ph.D., Professor and Dean of the College of Social and Behavioral Sciences, expertise: race and class

-- Prof. Larry Gaines, Ph.D., former Chair and Professor Emeritus of the Department of Criminal Justice, expertise: policing and homeland security
+- Prof. Larry Gaines, Ph.D., Professor Emeritus of Criminal Justice, expertise: policing and homeland security

-- Dr. Alemayehu Mariam, JD/Ph.D., Political Science, expertise: law and race
+- Prof. Alemayehu Mariam, JD/Ph.D., Professor of Political Science, expertise: law and race

-- Prof. Timothy Pytell, Ph.D., History, expertise: genocide
+- Prof. Timothy Pytell, Ph.D., Professor of History, expertise: genocide

 International Advisory Board